 The Legacies of British Slave-Ownership project at University College London speculates that Charles Chatfield of Croydon may have been the Charles Chatfield who, as trustee of Matthew Gregory “Monk” Lewis, was awarded part of the slavery abolition “compensation” for the Cornwall estate in Westmoreland, Jamaica.
 However, this speculation is accompanied by a statement that the trustee Charles Chatfield was “very probably” someone else.

-- Rate books show Charles Chatfield at 113 High Street up to and including 1855 (information provided by Carole Roberts) and on London Road from the November 1856 Poor Rate Book onwards.
-He also appears on London Road in street directories from Gray & Warren’s 1859 inwards.
+- Rate books show Charles Chatfield at 113 High Street up to and including 1855 (information provided by Carole Roberts) and on London Road from the November 1856 Poor Rate Book onwards (information from my own research).
+He also appears on London Road in street directories from Gray & Warren’s 1859 onwards.
 (Gray & Warren’s 1855 directory places him at 113 High Street.)
 Quotations are taken from a Croydon Advertiser column published shortly after Mary’s death (“Argus Letters”, 12 September 1891, page 5).
 Given that Mary left assets totalling around £31,000 (£3.6m in 2016 prices), one can imagine she was very well able to afford to be charitable (see her entry in the National Probate Calendar).

 - The 1871 census (conducted on the night of 2/3 April) shows Adelaide and Matthew living at Broad Green House along with Adelaide’s parents and a one-month-old “Infant Hodgson”.
 This infant appears not to have survived, as the Hodgsons’ oldest child in the 1881 census is only 7.